 Agriculture is the inseparable part of Nepal both socially and economically but the irony is that technologically it is still in the primitive ages.
 Development of Nepal cannot be thought of without any advancement in agriculture.
 So, drones can be instrumental to uplift the technology in agriculture of Nepal.
 Here are some reasons for the use of drones in survey.

 Drones can be instrumental at the start of the crop cycle.
 They produce precise 3-D maps for early soil analysis, useful in planning seed planting patterns.
 After planting, drone-driven soil analysis provides data for irrigation and nitrogen-level management.

-Drones can scan the ground and spray the correct amount of liquid, modulating distance from the ground and spraying in real time for even coverage.
-The result is the increased efficiency with a reduction of in the amount of chemicals penetrating into groundwater.
+Drones can scan the ground and spray the correct amount of liquid, modulating distance from the ground and spraying in real-time for even coverage.
+The result is increased efficiency with a reduction in the number of chemicals penetrating into groundwater.
 In fact, experts estimate that aerial spraying can be completed up to five times faster with drones than with traditional machinery.